-Ho Chi Minh City is place gathered lots of big religions in which there is Cao Dai religion.
+Ho Chi Minh City has lots of big religions in which there is Cao Dai religion.
 Each region has a temple to worship its gods and show its theory.
 Coming to Ho Chi Minh City, we should not miss the opportunity to visit Thanh That Sai Gon (Saigon Cao Dai Temple) of Cao Dai religion.

 Now, let us go inside.
 In front of our eye is the temple.
 Looking generally, the temple looks like the church of Christianism.
 It has 2 high towers with 2 pointed roof-top.
 The tower on the left contains a big drum and the one on the right contains a big bell.
-On celebration days, between the two towers has a long “phướng” leaf. “phuong” leaf is the same as a flag, but it contains a spirit meaning.
-It brings souls of human being to the paradise.
+On celebration days, between the two towers has a long “phướng” or “phuong” leaf.
+“Phuong” leaf is the same as a flag, but it contains a spiritual meaning.
+It brings souls of human beings to paradise.
 The leaf has three lines with three colors: yellow, blue, red.
-Yellow is the symbol of Buddhism, blue is the symbol of Faoism, red is symbol of Confucianism.
-On the above of the blue line, there is the picture of eye.
-The eye symbolizes for the creator.
+Yellow is the symbol of Buddhism, blue is the symbol of Taoism, red is a symbol of Confucianism.
+On the above of the blue line, there is a picture of one eye.
+The eye symbolizes the creator.
 The creator sees clearly everything including the mind of the human.
 The creator would reward people carrying out good things and punish people carrying out evil things.
 On the celebration days, there are also small flag strings.
 The flag also has three colors.
 The above has the official name of Caodaism in Chinese.
-The middle has the picture of eye and a picture with 3 things symbolizing for 3 big regions in East Asia.
+The middle has a picture of one eye and a picture with 3 things symbolizing for 3 big regions in East Asia.

 Because this place has narrow space, the temple was built 3 floors.
 Now, we go into the inside of the ground floor.
 This is a sitting room.
 Let us come here to ask permission to visit the first floor and the second floor.

-We go up the ladder to come to the first floor.
+We go up the ladder to come to the second floor.
 In front of our eyes, there are the altars of the officers and believers of Caodaism passing away.
-Behind the altars is place where the officers work.
+Behind the altars is the place where the officers work.